snadim02/snadim02.github.io/_posts/2023-06-01-fireplace.md

 No way!
 So I needed to find a way to get one!

 ### Requirements for the fireplace
-* looks like a fire (in my blurry periph behind a book)
+* looks :see_no_evil:, sounds :hear_no_evil:, and feels :open_hands: like a fire (in my blurry periph behind a book)
-* sounds like a fire
-* feels like a fire
-* won't require neighbors' approval
-* won't require permitting
-* won't require busting open the roof
+* won't require permitting :ticket:, neighbors' approval :unamused:, or busting open the roof :hammer:
 * won't burn the house down
 * won't be a hazard for babies

 ### Requirements for the space
 * cozy
-* storage for books
+* storage for books :books:
 * (lockable, child-proof) storage for board games
 * breakables out of reach
 * looks good as a backdrop to Zoom calls